Azure/typespec-azure/.chronus/changes/cut-off-base-on-std-type-2024-6-29-16-44-37.md

   - "@azure-tools/typespec-client-generator-core"
 ---

-The baseType will be undefined if the SdkBuiltInType is a std type
+The baseType will be undefined if the `SdkBuiltInType`, `SdkDateTimeType`, `SdkDurationType` is a std type